-Beyond my dissertation research, I am also interested in data collection, privacy, and resistance.
-With Sidney Tarrow, I am exploring the emergence of a transatlantic movement for privacy.
+The growing importance of data motivates my current research.
+My dissertation studies how machine learning went from being an arcane technology to become part of the infrastructure of markets and the American state.
+I am also interested in data collection, privacy, and resistance.
+With Sidney Tarrow, I explored the emergence of a transatlantic movement for privacy.

 Lehoucq, Emilio (first author) and Tarrow, Sidney.
 (Forthcoming).
 The Rise of a Transnational Movement to Protect Privacy.
 Mobilization.

 Lehoucq, Emilio (first author) and Taylor, Whitney.
 (2020).
 Conceptualizing Legal Mobilization: How Should We Understand the Deployment of Legal Strategies?
 Law and Social Inquiry, 45, 1, 166-193.

 For a full list of publications and working papers, see my CV.